martinjrobins/diffsol-sci-rs-25/slides.md

 ## Disadvantages

 - **Complexity**: Proliferation of generic types and complex interlocking trait bounds.
-- **Repetition**: Forced to repeat complex trait bounds across multiple impls, lack of default associated types.
+- **Repetition**: Forced to repeat complex trait bounds across multiple impls, lack of default associated types (on its way https://github.com/rust-lang/rust/issues/29661)
 - **GATs with lifetimes**: Difficult to use, see `OdeEquationsRef` and `OdeEquations` traits.
 - **Poor linting**: Rust-analyzer slow to lint code, very large memory usage and requires constant restarts.